 • Reduced fertiliser use: healthier soils require less fertiliser, saving farmers money and reducing environmental impacts.

-Monitoring Reporting and Verification (MRV) of carbon removal via soil carbon sequestration is currently difficult and costly, however with advances in research, MRV standards would be available in future and carbon farming is likely to have some quantifiable financial benefits.
+Monitoring Reporting and Verification (MRV) of carbon removal via soil carbon sequestration is currently difficult and costly, however with advances in research, MRV standards will be available in the future and carbon farming is likely to have some quantifiable financial benefits.

 Research